theriftlab/immanuel-python/README.md

 * **en_US:** (default) US English
 * **pt_BR:** Brazilian Portuguese
-* Coming soon: Spanish translation
+* **es_ES:** Spanish

 See [the documentation](https://github.com/theriftlab/immanuel-python/tree/v1.3.2/docs/5-settings.md#locale) on how to switch.
 The documentation itself is not currently available in other translations.
-To contribute translations, see [below](#contributions).
+To contribute in-software translations, see [below](#contributions).

 ## Quick Start